by Brian Tomasik

 - "What's the probability that insects are conscious?"

 - "How is it that neural firing gives rise to the qualia I feel?"

 These are probably the most common ways to think about consciousness among science-minded people.

 However, some thinkers, like Daniel Dennett and Marvin Minsky, contest these statements as embodying a residual dualism: Such ideas reify consciousness as more than the functional operations that brains perform.

 This piece contrasts the naive view with the Dennettian view.
-David Chalmers taxonomized them as "type-B physicalism" and "type-A physicalism", respectively, in his "Consciousness and its Place in Nature".
+Chalmers taxonomized them as "type-B physicalism" and "type-A physicalism", respectively, in his "Consciousness and its Place in Nature".